 The Company's Amended and Restated Bylaws provide that, for business to be properly brought before an Annual Meeting by a stockholder, the stockholder must have given timely notice thereof in writing to the Secretary of the Company.
-To be timely, a stockholder's notice must be delivered to or mailed and received at the principal executive offices of the Company, not less than 120 days (which for the 2016 meeting would be October 29, 2015) nor more than 150 days (which for the 2016 meeting; provided, however, that in the event that the date of the Annual Meeting is more than 60 days (which for the 2016 meeting would be April 26, 2016) later than the anniversary date of the immediately preceding Annual Meeting, notice by the stockholder to be timely must be received not later than the close of business on the tenth day following the earlier of the date on which a written statement setting forth the date of the Annual Meeting was mailed to stockholders or the date on which it is first disclosed to the public.
+To be timely, a stockholder's notice must be delivered to or mailed and received at the principal executive offices of the Company, not less than 90 days (which for the 2017 meeting would be November 27, 2016) nor more than 120 days (which for the 2017 meeting would be October 28, 2016) prior to the anniversary date of the immediately preceding Annual Meeting; provided, however, that in the event that the date of the Annual Meeting is more than 60 days (which for the 2017 meeting would be April 26, 2017) later than the anniversary date of the immediately preceding Annual Meeting, notice by the stockholder to be timely must be received not later than the close of business on the tenth day following the earlier of the date on which a written statement setting forth the date of the Annual Meeting was mailed to stockholders or the date on which it is first disclosed to the public.